 High School: (grades 9 – 12) In their high school years, students confront the realization that they are becoming young adults, increasingly autonomous and increasingly responsible for their own choices and actions; not just at school but also in the world around them.
 We support and encourage our students in this transformation.

-Students study a traditional, college-preparatory core curriculum of Literature and Language Arts, Social Science, Mathematics, Science and Foreign Language.
+Students study a traditional, college-preparatory core curriculum of Literature and Language Arts, Social Science, Mathematics, Science and Modern Language.
 This basic structure is reflected in student schedules from 9th – 12h grade and is enlivened and enriched by a broad offering of Sports, Arts and other Electives, the Workshop for Social, Economic, and Ecological Action, our Human Development Program, and our program of Independent Study.
 Class sizes do not exceed 20.
 In all disciplines we seek to give our young people the tools to become curious, inspired, critical and imaginative learners.
 Learn more about New Roads' upper school courses

 Graduation requirements at New Roads are more rigorous than high school graduation requirements at many other schools.
 We are aware of this.
 Although life at New Roads is fun, it is demanding.
 College admission is competitive.
 We encourage our students to proceed with passion: to challenge themselves both in and outside the classroom, academically and in other fields of endeavor.
 We do not offer Advanced Placement (AP) classes but rather offer students with demonstrated skill the opportunity to participate in our own Honors classes.
 Students who have demonstrated significant diligence and the desire to pursue an interest in greater depth may participate in a self-designed program of Independent Study, subject to acceptance of their specific proposal.